jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 #### 1.1.3 Checkbox

-**Checkbox** – Element allows you to select single value for submission.
+**Checkbox** — Element allows you to select a single value for submission.

 ![Checkbox](../../images/checkbox.png)